Defender (association football): Wing-back

-Wing-back Caitlin Foord (right, wearing no. 9) in action with Australia against China at the 2017 Algarve Cup.

 The wing-back is a variation on the full-back, but with a heavier emphasis on attack.
 Wing-backs are typically some of the fastest players on a team, when employed.
 Wing-backs are typically used in a formation with three centre-backs and are sometimes classified as midfielders instead of defenders.
 They can, however, be used in formations with only two centre-backs, such as in Jürgen Klopp's 4–3–3 system that he used at Liverpool, in which the wing-backs play high up the field to compensate for a lack of width in attack.
 In the evolution of the modern game, wing-backs are the combination of wingers and full-backs.
 As such, this position is one of the most physically demanding in modern football.
 Successful use of wing-backs is one of the main prerequisites for the 3–5–2 and 5–3–2 formations to function effectively.

 Wing-backs are often more adventurous than full-backs and are expected to provide width, especially in teams without wingers.
 A wing-back needs to be of exceptional stamina, be able to provide crosses upfield and defend effectively against opponents' attacks down the flanks.
 A defensive midfielder may be fielded to cover the advances of wing-backs.
 It can also be occupied by wingers and side midfielders in a three centre-back formation, as seen by Italian manager Antonio Conte.

-Examples of players who could and did play as wing-backs were AC Milan teammates Cafu and Serginho, Barcelona player Dani Alves, former Arsenal player Hector Bellerin, Roberto Carlos of Real Madrid's Galácticos era, former River Plate's defender Juan Pablo Sorín, World Cup winning German Andreas Brehme, Parma's legend Antonio Benarrivo, Angelo Di Livio of Juventus and Italy and former Corinthians, Arsenal and Barcelona star Sylvinho.
+Examples of players who could and did play as wing-backs were AC Milan teammates Cafu and Serginho, former Barcelona player Dani Alves, former Arsenal player Hector Bellerin, Roberto Carlos of Real Madrid's Galácticos era, former River Plate's defender Juan Pablo Sorín, World Cup winning German Andreas Brehme, Parma's legend Antonio Benarrivo, Angelo Di Livio of Juventus and Italy and former Corinthians, Arsenal and Barcelona star Sylvinho.